ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The value these properties affords to end users depends on the size of anonymity sets in which Clients or Origins are unlinkable.
-For example, consider two different deployments, one wherein there exists a redemption context anonymity set of size two and another wherein there redemption context anonymity set of size 2<sup>32</sup>.
-Although Origin-Client and Issuer-Client unlinkabiity guarantees that Origin and Issuer cannot link any two requests to the same Client based on these contexts, respectively, the probability of determining the "true" Client is higher the smaller these sets become.
+For example, consider two different deployments, one wherein there exists a redemption anonymity set of size two and another wherein there redemption anonymity set of size 2<sup>32</sup>.
+Although Origin-Client unlinkabiity guarantees that tje Origin cannot link any two requests to the same Client based on these contexts, respectively, the probability of determining the "true" Client is higher the smaller these sets become.

 In practice, there are a number of ways in which the size of anonymity sets may be reduced or partitioned, though they all center around the concept of